Travel advice explained

 - threat assessments produced by ASIO’s National Threat Assessment Centre

-- our analysis of the common problems Australians experience overseas
+- analysis of common problems Australians experience overseas

-- information from other Government departments and agencies, such as the Department of Health
+- information from other government agencies such as the Department of Health

 - media and open source reporting